+Pre: SSCI 301, SSCI 210, consent of instructor, and one course of upper-division writing-intensive (WI) course work.
 With assistance from an advisor, students will complete a project based on original or library research related to a particular problem or issue in the chosen field of study.
 Students will share the results of this learning process with peers and will assist each other in refining communications skills, developing research and information retrieval techniques, and other research-related competencies.
-Pre: SSCI 301, 210, consent of instructor, 3 upper-division credits of writing-intensive (WI) coursework.

-Social Sciences Practicum (v)
+SSCI 490 Social Sciences Practicum (v)